RoyceAroc/browseblind/README.md

 # Browse Blind
-World's First AI Browser for the blind/lazy
+World's First AI Browser for the blind